helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 parameters, return type, and mapping requirements.
 Helidon validates this contract and generates the repository implementation during compilation.

-Repositories work well when an application exposes a stable set of SQL operations as an application API.
-Because generated repositories execute through the public `JdbcClient` API, the same application can also use the [imperative programming model](imperative.md) for SQL selected at runtime.
+Repositories work well when an application exposes a predefined set of SQL operations through a repository API.
+Declarative repositories and the [imperative programming model](imperative.md) can coexist in the same application.
+The imperative model is useful for operations whose SQL is selected at runtime.

 Repository development begins with the runtime dependency and JDBC driver described in [Maven Coordinates](data-jdbc.md#maven-coordinates).
 The